TheFellow/arch-lint/README.md

 ## Features

+- Use glob patterns to include or exclude packages for analysis.
 - Define custom rules to forbid specific imports.
-- Use glob patterns to include or exclude files for analysis.
-- Support for exceptions to allow specific imports in restricted contexts.
+- Support exceptions to allow forbidden imports in restricted contexts.
-- Cross-platform compatibility with normalized file paths.

 ## Installation